-The Staurolites, better known as “fairy stones” are found at Blanchard Dam.
+The Staurolites, better known as cross rocks / fairy crosses are found at Blanchard Dam.
 Take Hilton Road (approximately 8.6 miles) to 68th Street (take path at the Dead End road).
 Digging for cross rocks in the river banks using shovels or other implements is not legal to do.
 These “Fairy” or “Lucky” stones are twinned staurolite crystals simulating the Roman, Maltese and St. Andrew’s crosses.
 They are as much as an inch in length and are of dark brown color.
 The original staurolite mineral has changed to a compact softer material, so that the stones can be readily pared for jewelry trade.

 These stones are much sought after as good luck pieces, charms, lavalliers and natural curiosities.
 Every stone is in some shape of a cross, and millions of people are now wearing them in various forms of jewelry.